Running Injury Treatment

 We treat a wide variety of functional deficits and pain, including types that are not listed in this area of our website.
 If you can’t find any information related to your pain on our website, please contact our office by clicking the link below.
 Scar tissue can form in muscles without injury and can cause pain in many different areas.

 Dr. Lambert started his practice in 1999 being one of the first doctors in Michigan to specialize in soft tissue injury and treatment.
-He has been certified in soft tissue treatment specialties of Active Release Techniques (ART) Soft Tissue Treatment and Integrative Diagnosis for over 20 years.
-He is one of the only doctors in Michigan to specialize in soft tissue treatment and biomechanical assessment.
+He was certified in Active Release Techniques® Soft Tissue Treatment in 1997.
+He earned full body certification in Active Release Techniques® and has extra training in Biomechanics and Nerve Entrapments.
+Dr. Lambert was also the first ART® Ironman Provider in Western Michigan.

 The steps to removing scar tissue or adhesion in the soft tissues are as follows: